tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 #A CSS Crash Course {#chapter-css}
 In web development, we use *Cascading Style Sheets (CSS)* to describe the presentation of an HTML document (i.e. its look and feel).
 Each element within an HTML document can be *styled*.
 The CSS for a given HTML element describes how it is to be rendered on screen.
-This is done by ascribing *values* to the different *properties* associated with an element.
-For example, the `font-size` property could be set to `24pt` to make any text contained within the specified HTML element to appear at 24pt.
-We could also set the `text-align` property to a value of `right` to make text appear within the HTML element on the right-hand side.

-I> ### This Chapter
-I> It's worth noting that this chapter is supplementary material to the main tutorial.
-We use the Twitter [Bootstrap CSS toolkit](#chapter-bootstrap) to do most of the styling for us in a later chapter of the tutorial -- this crash course serves as a very basic introduction to what is going on under the hood of Bootstrap!
+This is done by ascribing *values* to the different *properties* associated with an element to change its appearance.
+In this chapter, we'll be introducing you to the basics of CSS -- and how you can manipulate the elements that appear on your webpages.
+Consider the material in this chapter supplementary to the main book; we use the Twitter [Bootstrap CSS toolkit](#chapter-bootstrap) to do most of the styling for us in an [earlier chapter](#chapter-bootstrap).

 I> ### CSS Properties
 I> There are many, many different CSS properties that you can use in your stylesheets.
 Each provides different functionality.
 Check out the [W3C website](https://www.w3.org/Style/CSS/all-properties.en.html) for a huge list of available properties. [pageresource.com](http://www.pageresource.com/dhtml/cssprops.htm) also has a neat list of properties, with descriptions of what each one does.
 Check out Section css-course-reading-label for a more comprehensive set of links.